How to choose a Magento agency

 Unfortunately, too many are seduced by an attractive headline price (usually a compelling round number).
 This is quite wrong: it’s not about the price or day rate – it’s about the amount of time involved.
 An accurate assessment of the effort involved is what matters, multiplied by the day rate.

-You may be aghast at day rates north of £400, but the differential usually covers the overheads of running a professional, well-run business with experienced management.
+You may be aghast at day rates north of £400, but the differential usually covers the overheads of running a professional, well-run business with well trained staff and experienced management.